Gloria Duffy: Teaching, books and other publications, Congressional testimony

 Beginning with a widely reprinted article about Zbigniew Brzezinski in the Washington Post in August 1976, "The Man Behind Carter's Foreign Policy," Duffy has written for many newspapers including the New York Times, the Los Angeles Times and the Chicago Tribune.
 She was a columnist for the "Christian Science Monitor" in 1980–82, and for Pacific News Service in the 1980s.
 She writes a regular column, Insight, for The Commonwealth magazine, as well as periodic op-ed pieces for the San Francisco Chronicle, San Jose Mercury News, on Medium and for other online and print publications.

 She periodically writes, speaks, holds public forums and works with public officials on issues of protecting elders from financial and other abuse.
 She is working to establish more stringent local rules of court for probate in California counties that do not currently require attorneys to justify their fees as benefitting a protected person or their estate.
 The current laxity in rules is leading to significant financial abuse of protected people, their families and their estates.
-She currently serves on the Attorney Fee Review Team for the Spectrum Institute, which is reviewing flaws and abuses in California's probate system, to make recommendations for reform to the governor and state legislature.
+She is on the Attorney Fee Review Team for the Spectrum Institute, which is reviewing flaws and abuses in California's probate system, to make recommendations for reform to the governor and state legislature.

 Duffy testified in 1987 before the House Committee on Foreign Affairs, on arms control treaty compliance, and in 1994 before the House Committee on Foreign Affairs, on the Nunn-Lugar Cooperative Threat Reduction Program.